 Introduction to the Clinical Practice of Acupuncture:

 By basing his treatments on the fundamental teachings of classical China, no two acupuncture treatments will be the same.
-In clinical practice, Dr White will always use what he believes to be most effective and most comfortable for the patient - this is a minimalist approach to acupuncture and Chinese medicine yet one that yields the greatest results.
+In clinical practice, David White will always use what he believes to be most effective and most comfortable for the patient - this is a minimalist approach to acupuncture and Chinese medicine yet one that yields the greatest results.

 What to expect in an acupuncture treatment: